The easy way out

 }

 We of course still can't borrow the same resource mutably multiple times at once, and RefCell will prevent this by panicking if we ever try to construct an ill-formed system like this.
-Bevy will do something similar, but with a better error message; We will do it manually in the next section.
+Bevy will do something similar, but with a better error message; We will show how in the next section.